 Authenticity is about honouring your personal truths; sometimes at the expense of pleasing others.

-It’s a way of living; being the same person in public and in private, and voicing how you feel without layering it up with positivity.
+It’s being the same person in public and in private, and feeling comfortable voicing how you feel.

-For example, if you’re tired and someone asks you out to dinner, instead of making excuses, just tell them the truth, “I’m a little tired today, how about a raincheck?”
+For example, if someone asks you out to dinner and you’re not really feeling it, instead of making excuses, why don’t you just tell them the truth, “I’m a little tired today, how about a rain check?”

 Clear and transparent.

-The most important thing of all is that you honour your personal truths and integrity.
+The most important thing of all is that you honour your personal truth and integrity.

 The disease to please is quite common in our society.

-Is it an underlying plea for approval and acceptance?
+Could it be an underlying plea for approval and acceptance?

-I’m sure you can admit that between making a choice to be brutally honest with your friends, or sugar-coating your response so you don’t hurt that person’s feelings, you would make the choice to save their feelings.
+Between making a choice to be brutally honest with your friends, or sugar-coating your response so you don’t hurt someone’s feelings, it’s easier to make the choice to save their feelings.

-Brutal honesty, when delivered harshly, can be received as cruel and insensitive.
-However, I’d like to know why we have to cop out of saying it like it is nicely?
+Brutal honesty, when delivered harshly, can be received as cruel and insensitive, but I’d like to know why we have to cop out of saying it like it is nicely?

-I’ve discovered that deep down, people crave the need to assimilate.
-You’ll allow yourself to be uncomfortable in the name of not being perceived as a party-pooper, and over time, this becomes a habitual way of living.
+Deep down, people crave the need to assimilate.
+We allow ourselves to be uncomfortable in the name of not being perceived as a party-pooper, and slowly this becomes a habitual way of living.

-The sad part is, you’re only giving people half truths.
-You’re not really honouring how you feel, and on top of that you’re not revealing who you really are.
+The truth of the matter is though, you’re only giving people half truths.
+You’re not really honouring how you feel, and on top of that, you’re not revealing who you really are.

 Why do you wear these masks?

-Your need for connection and validation can become so strong that you learn to stifle and sacrifice your voice as a means to be accepted.
+The need for connection and validation becomes so strong you learn to stifle and sacrifice your voice as a means to be accepted.

-For the sake of approval it’s easier to reveal just a small part of yourself, while the other person is left with only the fractured image that you’ve presented to them.
+For the sake of being acknowledged and appreciated it’s easier to reveal just a teeny, weeny, bitty part of yourself, while the other person is left with only the image that you’ve presented to them.

-You are unknowingly giving your power away for the sake of being liked.
+You are essentially giving your power away for the sake of being liked.